Knowledge Base

 Cross-Layer Correlation: This is XDR's core capability.
 Instead of analysing each data source in isolation, XDR applies correlation rules, machine learning models, and behavioural analytics across all layers simultaneously.
 A suspicious email attachment that executes a process on an endpoint that then makes unusual network connections gets stitched together into a single, high-confidence incident rather than three separate low-priority alerts.

-Automated Triage and Prioritisation: XDR platforms automatically score and prioritise incidents based on severity, confidence level, and potential business impact.
+Automated Triage And Prioritisation: XDR platforms automatically score and prioritise incidents based on severity, confidence level, and potential business impact.
 This dramatically reduces alert fatigue — instead of reviewing thousands of individual alerts, your security team sees a manageable number of prioritised incidents that actually require attention.

 Investigation Tools: When an incident requires investigation, XDR provides a unified timeline showing every step of the attack across all layers.
 Analysts can trace an attack from initial entry to lateral movement to data access without switching between five different consoles.